 We also covered Paul’s notion that essentially said “any press is good press”.
 The church took out a full page ad in the playbill of the not-exactly-flattering Book of Mormon play that reads : “You’ve seen the play, now read the book.”
 The Church’s PR people could have freaked out, but like Paul, they chose to look on the opportunity to talk about the gospel — even when it started out awkwardly — as a blessing.

 Anyway, good discussion.
-I am really pleased at how the kids are doing at this activity.
-And incredibly, no one seems to be be bored.
+I am really pleased with how the kids are doing at this activity.
+And incredibly, no one seems to be bored.

 General Conference Review